CMU-07-120/hw03-tests/README.md

 1. Clone this Repo.

-2. Pick at least 6 test folders in this repo to use as your larger test suite on your buggy code from *HW3*.
+2. Pick at least 1 test folder in this repo to test your buggy code against (*HW3*).

    * You'll get familiar with running C0 code using paths, for example: